35 Best Art Museums in the World, Ranked

-Which museums are truly the best, though?
+Which museums are truly the best for art, though?
 We all know the heavy hitters, like the Louvre in Paris or the Metropolitan Museum of Art in New York.
 But what about the lesser-known ones that tell the more niche histories and showcase a finely tuned collection?
+Or the ones that aren't necessarily known for art but have incredible art displays?

-We looked at the most-visited art museums in the world and whittled the list down to the top 30, all of which are popular and important in their own right.
-Ready to discover the best art museums in the world?
+We looked at museums that display art, even if it's not their main purpose, and whittled them down to the best 35, ranked by number of visitors.
+Ready to discover the 35 best art museums in the world?

 Location: Florence, Italy